Taylor-Patterson/Get-Your-Drink-On/README.md

 # Bugs List
 We ran into a number of issues while working on this project.
 A major setback we experienced was finding a power source to run the pumps that was relatively simple to connect and cheap.
 Since we were both beginners, we had a lot of difficulty understanding what would work as a power supply.
 Thankfully, our professor, Dr. Tomesh, was able to provide us with guidance and a CPU.
 Another issue we encountered was with wiring the LEDs.
 The other projects we looked at connected a resistor directly onto one leg of each LED.
 As such, we trusted this processed and soldered a 560 ohm resistor onto the negative leg of each LED.
 However, we found that the LEDs would not light up with the resistors attached in this way.
 As a solution, we cut off the soldered resistors and placed new ones directly onto the Arduino breadboard and chose instead to strip about 1 cm of wire (positive and negative) and wind it around each leg of the LED.
 Additionally, we had trouble coding the Easy Button so that it would communicate with the motors.
-However, a meeting with Dr. Tomesh solved this project as he provided some additional guidance.
+However, a meeting with Dr. Tomesh solved this project as he provided some additional guidance. (talk about how the button didnt work)
 The final issue we encountered was that one of our pumps did not work when we took it out of the box due to a manufacturers defect.
 As such, this project only used 2 pumps instead of the anticipated 3 pumps.
 This problem was easily resolved by contacting Amazon and sending the pump back.
-Unfortunately, there was not enough time to receive another pump before the project was due, but we have ordered another and will insert it in the future.
+Unfortunately, there was not enough time to receive another pump before the project was due, but we have ordered another and will insert it in the future. (talk about the priming buttons)

-# Licenses
-(Stolen directly from Tori’s GitHub)

-This is free and unencumbered software released into the public domain.
-Anyone is free to copy, modify, publish, use, compile, sell, or distribute this software, either in source code form or as a compiled binary, for any purpose, commercial or non-commercial, and by any means.
-In jurisdictions that recognize copyright laws, the author or authors of this software dedicate any and all copyright interest in the software to the public domain.
-We make this dedication for the benefit of the public at large and to the detriment of our heirs and successors.
-We intend this dedication to be an overt act of relinquishment in perpetuity of all present and future rights to this software under copyright law.
-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
-For more information, please refer to https://unlicense.org

 # Credits
 Seafox_c’s project served to guide us on how to connect the elegoo to the Arduino and the pumps to the elegoo.
 This project also explains how Bluetooth capabilities could be incorporated: